big-data-lab-umbc/cybertraining/year-2-projects/team-1/README.md

 Evaluates the mean and SE, IQR of the water balance spatially and temporally based on inflated variance.
 Also generates empirical 95% CI for the mean precipitation and prints a barchart for the mean estimated water balance (with CI) for each month.

 perturb_plot.py:
-plotting water balance sensiticity of the preturbation of precipitaion with factors of CV and IQR.
+plotting water balance sensitivity of the perturbation of precipitation with factors of CV and IQR.